jkrshw/jessek-blog/_posts/2013-11-13-having-fun-with-kanban.md

+---
+layout: post
-Title: Having fun with Kanban
+title: Having fun with Kanban
-Date: 2013-11-13 10:20
+date: 2013-11-13 10:20
-Tags: kanban, software
+tags: kanban, software
-Slug: having-fun-with-kanban
+slug: having-fun-with-kanban
+---

 I've been Team Lead of a small development team for a few months now.
 The product and team were new to me at the start as well as the role.
 It took a while to feel confident in my ability to deliver a quality product and maintain a happy team.